 Dental implants are metal posts that are surgically placed in the upper or lower jaw bone to functionally replace the root structure of missing teeth.
 After a period of healing and integration with the jaw bone, usually 3-4 months, connections may be made to the implant fixtures that will support the eventual crown, bridge, or prosthesis.
-Implants are composed of a medical grade titanium, with or without surface treatments that help facilitate healing.
+Implants are composed of medical-grade titanium, with or without surface treatments that help facilitate healing.

 Purposes of Dental Implants